alexdatur/Up1-docker/README.md

 ## What is Up1-docker
-Dockerfile for [Up1](https://github.com/Upload/Up1), a client-side encrypted file hosting service
+Dockerfile for [Up1](https://github.com/Upload/Up1), a client-side encrypted anonymous file photo hosting service

 ## How to use Up1-docker